Human Rights Activities

 MSWI students are required to complete 8 hours of human rights by the end of their field experience.

 Students must get approval from their field instructor prior to the activity in which they wish to participate.
-The event is recorded in the weekly supervision document, time sheet, and should also be reflected in a weekly journal entry.
+The student should discuss the event in supervision, record it in the Supervision Log, and reflect on it in a weekly journal entry.

 The Office of Field Education will provide additional information regarding human rights activities during orientation and other trainings.

-Should you have any questions, about HRAs, please contact your Field Liaison or the Field Office at 614-292-7686 or email@example.com.
+Should you have any questions about HRAs, please contact your field liaison.

 Download our Human Rights Activities Policy [PDF]